klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 cd version-control
 ```

-From this moment on, this will be the directory in which you work for the remainder of the Version Control labs.

 ## 3. Create a file
 Inside your *version-control* folder, create a new file using the CMD, Terminal:
 ```